collodi/thorberry/README.md

 # thorberry

-Lighting Watching System with a Raspberry Pi
+Lightning Watch System with a Raspberry Pi

-Additional Steps
-- nohup /home/pi/www/startup in /etc/rc.local
-- auto rootfs extend in /etc/rc.local
-- confs directory
-- extend_rootfs
-- shadow
-- pip, nodejs, git, requests, xmltodict
-- crontab for update
-- wpa_supplicant.conf backup
-- interface backup